4teamwork/opengever.core/README.rst

     [solr]
         jvm-opts = -Xms512m -Xmx512m -Xss256k -DremoteCoreURL=http://localhost:8984/solr/ris -DportalTypes=opengever.document.document,opengever.dossier.businesscasedossier

-Notice the other options next to ``-DremoteCoreURL``.
+Note the other options next to ``-DremoteCoreURL``.
 These are options from https://github.com/4teamwork/ftw.recipe.solr#supported-options.
 All the defaults from the ``jvm-opts`` section have to be set here again to not override the defaults.

 Testing